 Another fabulous day excursion to the Wildlife reserve of Sir Bani Yas Island is a must, where indigenous wildlife like the gazelles and endangered Arabian Oryx roam free alongside giraffes, ostrich and leopards.
 You will also have an opportunity to learn about turtle conservation among other local traditions.

-Most people enjoy a visit to the Jabeel Dessert for jeep or camel rides on the dunes but the adventurers might like to camp under the stars or even hike to the summit of the Jebel Hafeet, the second highest peak of the UAE.
+Most people enjoy a visit to the Jabeel Desert for jeep or camel rides on the dunes but the adventurers might like to camp under the stars or even hike to the summit of the Jebel Hafeet, the second highest peak of the UAE.
 The not so active can also enjoy a drive to the summit along its beautiful winding road that twists upwards through the mountain scapes.

 Best time to visit Abu Dhabi: